Australian

 endemics.
 Bird species we are likely to see include the endangered

-Black-headed and Yellow-throated Honeyeaters and Tasmanian Native
+species), Strong-billed, Black-headed and Yellow-throated Honeyeaters

-Hen.
-We then join a 3 hour eco-cruise out of Bruny for the chance
+and Tasmanian Native Hen.
+We then join a 3 hour eco-cruise out of

-to see a variety of seabirds including albatrosses and shearwaters,
+Bruny for the chance to see a variety of seabirds including albatrosses

-the fourth rarest in the world, and the possibility of dolphins.
+and the possibility of dolphins.
+This afternoon after a late lunch

+we will visit Bruny’s southern coastline to view the second

+oldest lighthouse in Australia, and search for species such as Tawny-crowned

+Honeyeater, Olive Whistler and Yellow-tailed Black Cockatoo.
 This

-afternoon after a late lunch we will visit Bruny’s southern

-coastline to view the second oldest lighthouse in Australia, and search

-for species such as Tawny-crowned Honeyeater, Olive Whistler and Yellow-tailed

-nocturnal marsupials and birds, including Eastern Quoll, Golden (Bennertt’s)
+marsupials and birds, including Eastern Quoll, Golden (Bennertt’s)

 Wallaby, Ring-tailed and Brushtail Possums, Tawny Frogmouth and Southern